 Now that you have watched the video, time to make your pattern.
 Most likely the first one will either be too large, meaning you will need to flatten your metal blank and file it so it is the right size.
 Or it will be too small and you will need to cut another black by tracing your pattern again.
 Keep forming the pattern, flattening and reshaping until you have an aiglet that has the two sides that just touch along the entire length of the aiglet.

 This will also give you a great lesson in how much harder it is to form an aiglet out of hardened metal.

 Once you have a brass aiglet that is correct, file the top flat as well as the bottom.
 Flatten the blank and put in either two or 4 small holes to mark where you will punch holes for the rivets.
 These do not need to be large, just enough for a punch to make it through to the metal under the pattern.
 (Some aiglets had two rivets holding them to the cords they were attached to.)

 Make sure you mark the pattern in some way that it is obviously a PATTERN!
 If you accidentally use your pattern and it gets mixed up with other aiglets, you get to do the entire pattern making part again.

 I should remind you to use your paper pattern and cut a piece of thin leather slightly larger then your aiglet blanks.
 This will keep you from cutting your hands when you are bending the aiglets around your mandrel.
 The leather should look like the image below with an aiglet blank sitting on it.

 This will definitely save your hands from wear and tear.

-The other tools you may need are a flat bench block of metal to hammer on, a rawhide mallet, a small brass hammer, a sanding stick and some sandpaper. a section of 4X4 post about 6 inches long, with some shallow grooves to use as a place to use as a place to form your aiglets.
+The other tools you may need are a flat bench block of metal to hammer on, a rawhide mallet, a small brass hammer, a sanding stick and some sandpaper. a section of 4X4 post about 6 inches long (or a bench pin), with some shallow grooves to use as a place to use as a place to form your aiglets.